ropensci-archive/solrium/README.md

 **A general purpose R interface to [Solr](http://lucene.apache.org/solr/)**

+Development is now following Solr v5 and greater - which introduced many changes, which means many functions here may not work with your Solr installation older than v5.

 This package only deals with extracting data from a Solr endpoint, not writing data (pull request or holla if you're interested in writing solr data).

 ## Solr info